 Construction: Construction is a key subsector, comprising 14% of GDP in 2022.
-Government investment in infrastructure projects, notably the construction of a new capital city east of Cairo, combined with private investment in residential and energy projects, drives most growth in this sector.
+Government investment in infrastructure projects, notably s, s, g, n, y the construction of a new capital city east of Cairo, combined with private investment in residential and energy projects, drives most growth in this sector.